Updated: Feb 7

 It’s more about being open and willing to see things differently.

-Transitions are difficult, so it’s not surprising they come with many emotions.
+Transitions are difficult, so it’s not surprising they come with challenging emotions; the most common are:

-Instead of running away from fear and avoiding it, try and accept the feeling.
+Instead of running away from fear and avoiding it, accept this feeling.
 Be present for it.
 Be curious about how it feels.
-Being open to the feeling and letting it flow through you will allow it to pass more easily.
-No feeling lasts forever but our resistance to feelings can make them stick around.
+Even if it sounds scary, being open to the feeling and letting it flow through, you will allow it to pass more easily.
+No feeling lasts forever, but our resistance to feelings can make them stick around for longer.

 Anxiety is another common reaction to life transitions.
-It’s often triggered by a loss of control.
-We get stuck in our heads thinking of what we can do to change the situation or we get overwhelmed by the chaos.
+A sense of loss of control often triggers it.
+We get stuck in thinking of what we can do to change the situation and get overwhelmed by the chaos.
+Accepting we cannot control everything and let go of this need is the first step.

-If your anxiety gets too overwhelming then additional support like counselling or support groups is strongly suggested.
+If your anxiety becomes too overwhelming, then additional support like counselling is strongly suggested.

-Feeling depressed now and then is okay, but when depression starts ruling your day, it’s time to reach out to someone you trust.
+Particularly in transition times, strong emotions are perfectly ok.
+They are normal, and all of us will feel them at some time.
+Strong emotions can sometimes be motivating and energising.
+However, if unpleasant feelings start ruling your day, it’s time to reach out to someone you trust.
 It’s also a good idea to see your GP.

-But the middle phase is when we learn the most.
+Try to take it slow if you can; the middle phase is when we learn the most about ourselves.
 It’s a great time for reflection and growth.

 Did I like my life before the transition?